statisticalbiotechnology/cb2030/questions/pathway.md

 ### Pathway databases

+### Overlapping pathway definitions

+1. GSEA takes genesets as input.
+I was wondering what would happen if one gene falls into multiple genesets.
+Would the gene be included in the tests of all such sets?
+   > Yes, if a gene is in multiple gene sets it will be counted as a hit for all those gene sets.
+This can result in some gene sets being significant even though they may only have genes that are overlapping with other gene sets and has no other significant genes.
+There are also other types of overlap: is might be so that this gene set is part of a gene set network (a gene set in a gene set) or that another gene set has additional significant genes and thereby more significance.
+There are now different algorithms and methods that can look at the overlaps and discard gene sets whose significance is only due to its overlap with other gene sets.
+See e.g. this [method](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-017-1571-6).

 ### ORA vs. GSEA
 GSA uses quantitative values as input, ORA don't.
 That is the main difference between the strategies.